UO-OACISS/zerosum/README.md

 performance tools like [TAU](https://github.com/UO-OACISS/tau2/) or [APEX](https://github.com/UO-OACISS/apex/).
 For that reason, a working internet connection is needed at configuration time.
 PerfStubs can be disabled with the `-DZeroSum_WITH_PerfStubs=FALSE` CMake flag at configuration time.
-MPI and OpenMP support are also optional.
+HWLOC, MPI, and OpenMP support are also optional but recommended.

 ## Sample Output